Pregnancy is lovely. The baby developing, feeling those first movements, documenting your growing bump are some of the highlights.

 Book a staycation

-Traveling far to cooler weather isn’t ideal if your nearing the later stages of pregnancy and if you already have kids, you know how relaxing a vacation with kids can be (the answer is not at all).
+Traveling far to cooler weather isn’t ideal if your nearing the later stages of summer pregnancy and if you already have kids, you know how relaxing a vacation with kids can be (the answer is not at all).

 We are blessed with some amazing resorts here in the valley and they offer some pretty amazing summer rates and even better rates for locals.